 Changing theme, in most of the cases results in changing color scheme.
 Thing to note her is that, third party items will not lose their color.
 So do adjust them with your new color scheme somehow.

 9. Remove Unwanted Plugins

-WordPress themes have some plugin, built in by default.
+WordPress theme bridge has some plugin, built-in by default.
 Check out which one do your new theme has.
 If anyone of them is already installed, delete it.

 10. Check For Bounce Rate